 If you have an illustration or a sketch that you think could do with an “uplift” why not try adding that vital touch of colour and sit back and admire the result.

 Thank you for reading this and if you have any queries about this or other features on my blogs at http://www.annedalton.org please contact me and remember to join me in my free Open Days.

 Whenever you see an Artist at work, you will note how wrapped up he or she is, in their work.
 I think this is because the very act of drawing or painting is hugely theraputic and it can enable you to pour out your soul onto a piece of paper, board or canvas.

 The demands of creating an artwork are both intensive and satisfactory ‘though the Artist may have to dig very deep in order to release their creativity and produce an artwork that is pleasing to them and to the viewer.

 Drawing and painting are personal – very noticeable when one views the pencil, etc., choice and the colour palette of individual artists.
 Outgoing people tend to use lots of dramatic shading in their illustrations and equally lots of yellow, orange, rust and red in their paintings.
 More reserved personalities tend to draw simple outline sketches and go for muted greens, soft blue/greys and brown colours.

 Artists tend to enjoy themselves when working and this in itself is a truly healing action.
 Of course, we throw away work that doesn’t please us , but that actually increases the feeling of well-being, when we produce an artwork with which we are truly satisfied.

 An artwork can be as simple or as complex as you require it to be, and if you lose yourself in its’ production, then the healing magic of Art has done you a great favour.

-Parking facilities available and I look forward to welcoming you to this always, most enjoyable occasion.
+Parking facilities are available and I look forward to welcoming you to these, always, most enjoyable, occasions.